ton-play/playdeck-integration-guide/README.md

 > Your game can both transmit messages and listen to them.

+### Methods that must be implemented:

+- `loading()` .
+You need to call loading method within 0-3 sec from game loading started.
+This will be a signal to our wrapper that game start loading
+- `setScore()`.
+It is preferable that your game use scores after each level/game over/session etc depending on mechanics

 ### FAQ
 ----
 Q: How do I know that my game is running inside telegram?